SkyRiver-2000/2048-api/README.md

 ```shell
 python evaluate.py >> EE228_evaluation.log
 ```
-* To generate more logs in a single line, either for higher score or for data aggregation:
+* To generate more log files in a single line, either for higher score or for data analysis:
 ```shell
 bash run.sh
 # Get the current round and average score of each log here